 - My heating element isn't firing (or firing continuously)

 - I think one of my elements died.
 Can I test it?

 - A wire or part looks like it's burnt or melting!

 - One of my PIDs is displaying "orAL".
 What does that mean?

-- My GFI breaker trips as soon as I plug in the control panel
+- My GFCI breaker trips as soon as I turn on the control panel

 - My control panel doesn't turn on.
 It used to work fine.